Saving Daily Data in CSV Using Batch Process

 • Member ID: Not specified

-Titles and identifiers cannot be duplicated with other batch processes.
+Titles and identifiers must be unique and cannot have the same name with other batch processes.

 Image from Gyazo